sandeep40/googleMap/README.md

                });

    - Input Parameters of GtCalendar Widget
-      - firstDate - DateTime -
+      - firstDate - DateTime -  To set first initial date.
-      - lastDate - DateTime -
+      - lastDate - DateTime - To set end of the date.
-      - focusedDay - DateTime -
+      - focusedDay - DateTime - We will shift focus from day.
       - selectedDay - DateTime -
-      - rangeStartDay - DateTime -
+      - rangeStartDay - DateTime - Custom builder for a day cell that is the start of current range selection.
-      - rangeEndDay - DateTime -
+      - rangeEndDay - DateTime - Custom a day cell that is the end of current range day.
-      - calendarFormat - CalenderFormate -
+      - calendarFormat - CalenderFormate - Set Calender format.
       - rangeSelectionMode - RangeSelectionMode -
       - eventLoader - Function(DateTime) List<dynamic> -
       - calenderStyle - CalenderStyle -